WisTex/Neuhub/view/theme/red-tab/README.md

 This deriviative theme does not currently support schemes.
 However, this theme will inherit any settings you have made in the Redbasic theme, including the Advanced Theme Settings.

 ## Credits

+This theme uses the Tabler UI Kit, which can be found at https://tabler.io

 I studied the themes from https://github.com/DeadSuperHero/hubzilla-themes and used their structure as a model.